 Are you wondering which states are best for retirement?
 As a retiree since 2012 let me share the best states for retirement based on taxes, weather, and lifestyle.
-My method for calculating the best states for retirement are objective and intuitive.
+My method for calculating the best states for retirement are objective and logical.

 In retirement, you want to live in a place that has reasonable taxes.
 Every day, you'd love to go outside and enjoy nature.
 Further, you'd love to have great food and entertainment activities.
 Clearly a state like Hawaii is in the top 5 due to its amazing weather and wonderful pace of life.